-Hearing loss or impairment is a common condition which affects around 1:6 of the UK population (approx 10 million).
+Hearing loss is a common condition which affects around 1:6 of the UK population (approx 10 million).

-The aging process leads to a reduced ability to hear clearly over time, whilst exposure to high noise levels socially or in the workplace can damage our hearing.
+The aging process leads to a reduced ability to hear clearly over time.
+Exposure to high noise levels socially or in the workplace can also damage our hearing.
 There are three main types of hearing loss:-

 - Sensorineural – this is when the hair cells in the inner ear/cochlear become permanently damaged and cannot transmit the sound signals to the brain (age related hearing loss & noise exposure).

 - Conductive – this is when the sound cannot pass freely through to the ear drum and the bony structures of the middle ear (ear wax, ear infections, perforated ear drum etc.)